In-silico Identification of Candidate Genes Related to Seed Zinc and Iron Concentration in Chickpea (Cicer arietinum L.)

 Darshini Mahesh Pujar

-School of Agricultural Sciences, Malla Reddy University, Hyderabad, Telangana, India.
+Department of Genetics and Plant Breeding, School of Agricultural Sciences, Malla Reddy University, Hyderabad, Telangana, India.

 *Author to whom correspondence should be addressed.